-First, the definition: as shown in the picture, a butt joint is where one piece of stock is butted against another and affixed with glue of some kind.
-The joint is usually strengthened by wood screws or nails driven through one of the pieces of stock and into the end grain of the other.
-Or, the inside corners of the joint may be reinforced with some kind of metal brackets or braces.
+A butt joint is made up of one piece of stock butted against another and affixed with a glue of some kind.
+The joint is strengthened by wood screws or nails driven through one of the pieces of stock and into the end grain of the other.
+The inside corners of the joint may be reinforced with some kind of metal brackets or braces as well.

-This article discusses the square butt joint here, but there is a slightly butt joint, the mitered butt joint, in which the end grains will be hidden entirely.
+This article discusses the square butt joint here, but there is also the mitered butt joint, in which the end grains will be hidden entirely.

 Square, Smooth Cuts are Key

 The key to a quality butt joint is to make certain that the ends of the two boards are cut as square as possible, using a saw blade that gives the smoothest possible cut.
 This is easiest using a miter saw with a fine-tooth woodworking blade, although quality results can be obtained by using a circular saw and a layout square or other straightedge guide, provided that saw bevel angle can be set very precisely at 0 degrees.

 Inexpensive circular saws are notoriously imprecise in their ability to set the bevel angle of the saw foot, so unless you have a good quality circular saw, a power miter saw or table saw is a better choice.

 The strength of a butt joint comes from the glue in the joint.
 Glues come in several types, from traditional yellow woodworking glue to polyurethane glues, such as Gorilla glue.
 There are two problems with using glue as the only means of holding the connection.